abinit/abinit/doc/tutorial/rttddft.md

     RT-TDDFT is under active development and should thus be used with caution!

-If you have not yet done any of the basic tutorials it might be useful to do at least the first three basic ones: [basic1](/tutorial/base1), [basic2](/tutorial/base2) and [basic3](/tutorial/base3).
+If you have not yet done any of the basic tutorials it might be useful to do at least the first three: [basic1](/tutorial/base1), [basic2](/tutorial/base2) and [basic3](/tutorial/base3).
-It could also be useful that you know how to do PAW calculations using Abinit.
+It could also be useful that you know about PAW calculations using Abinit.
 If you are interested you can follow the first two tutorials on PAW:
 [PAW1](/tutorial/paw1) and [PAW2](/tutorial/paw2).